micaris/Beng-Project/README.md

 # Final year project

-# The University of Sheffield
+Author: Osinowo Michael
-# Osinowo Michael
+Institution: The University of Sheffield

 About:
 - Using Turing Learning and Genetic algorithm to generate datasets with similar stats but different graphs